haskellj2/tsbot/Models and Predictions/Readme.txt

-Apply machine learning and deep learning models to the data to make actionable predictions
+Apply machine learning and deep learning models to the data to make actionable predictions, using TensorFlow.js